Azure-Samples/active-directory-dotnet-admin-restricted-scopes-v2/README.md

   - azure-active-directory
   - dotnet
   - office-ms-graph
+description: "Learn how to use Microsoft identity platform to access data in Microsoft Graph that requires consent for permissions that have administrator scope."
 ---

 # Build an app with admin restricted scopes using the Microsoft identity platform endpoint